circuitcat/noise-generator/README.md

 5. Click **Play** to start

 The app will remember your preferences (noise type, volume, timer) for your next visit.

+### Wind Chimes Synth
+1. Open `wind-chime.html` in a modern web browser
+2. Select a scale (or create a custom one using the piano keyboard)
+3. Choose a material preset
+4. Adjust sustain, strike force, and wind controls to your preference
+5. Click **Play** to start

+All settings are automatically saved and restored on your next visit.

 ## Technical Details